fortrabbit/docs/11.concepts/apex-domains.md

 ### Our opinion about APEX domains

-Yes, naked domains may look more pleasing to the eye, but don't take this too seriously.
-All big players, like Google, use a `www.` subdomain, without you noticing, and most bigger sites you'll visit do the same.

-Safari and Chrome don't even show the `www.` prefix any more in the address bar.
-Firefox is greying out the protocol of this so-called trivial domain.
+Naked domains may look pleasing, but don't take this too seriously.
+Big players like Google use a `www.` subdomain without you noticing, and most bigger sites do the same.
+Safari and Chrome don't show the `www.` prefix in the address bar anymore.
+Firefox greys out the protocol of this trivial domain.
+The `www.` prefix is so common, you hardly recognize it.

-The `www.` prefix is so common, you'll hardly hardly recognize it.
-Is Facebook with `www.`?
-Is Google with `www.`?
-Is Wikipedia with `www.`?
-Yes, they all are and you don't care.
-It's just the best way to deal with DNS.

-We are providing a forwarding service, so that all requests on the bare domain will get forwarded to the `www.` domain, even deeplinks and https links.
-So you can still print the bare domain on flyers or in your e-mail signature.
+We provide a forwarding service so that all requests on the APEX domain will get forwarded to the `www.` domain, including deep-links and https links.
+So you can still print the bare domain on flyers or in your email signature.

-Sometimes we have heard that the move from bare to `www.` can impact SEO in a negative way.
-This should not be the case, if you do it properly, as all your old URLs and deeplinks should be redirected to the new ones, using a standard `301 Moved Permanently` HTTP header.
+Sometimes, moving from bare to `www.` is thought to impact SEO negatively.
+This should not be the case if done properly.
+As long as the APEX domain works and forwards all requests, don't worry too much.

-So please, as long as the bare domain works and will forward all requests, don't worry too much.
-If your boss still says so, use an external DNS provider that supports CNAME flattening (sometimes called ANAME).
+If your boss insists, use an external DNS provider that supports CNAME flattening (sometimes called ANAME).

 ### Practices to avoid for APEX domains

-You could grab the IP of your App and use that as an `A`-record for your domain.
+**Use the IP of the environment**: You could grab the IP of your app environment and use that as an `A`-record for your domain.
 It's technically possible, but then your App will be offline once we move it to a another Node (which changes the IP address).

-In some cases you could just use `CNAME` routing for your bare domain.
-It's theoretically possible, but not recommended by the [DNS specs](http://www.ietf.org/rfc/rfc1035.txt), and would also break any e-mail delivery for your domain.
+**Just use the CNAME with the APEX domain**: It's theoretically possible, but not recommended by the [DNS specs](http://www.ietf.org/rfc/rfc1035.txt), and would also break any e-mail delivery for your domain.

-### Forwarding a APEX domain to www

-You should still care about your APEX domain, as some users might type it in directly in the browser address bar.
-So you usually want to forward all requests from your APEX domain to your primary canonical subdomain.
-That's why you'll get two routing values, the main `CNAME` target (for the `www.` domain) and an additional `A`-record (for the bare domain).

 ## Domain forwarding service explained